 Senior Directing Projects are open to all senior theatre arts majors.
-These productions are intended to provide the student director with the opportunity for practical application of skills, theories, and experience acquired in the course of his/her theatre training.
-Persons who wish to be considered for a directing project must have completed Directing 1 or 2 or must be concurrently enrolled in Directing 2 (substantial experience may be substituted for Directing 2).
+These productions are intended to provide the student director with the opportunity for practical application of skills, theories and experience acquired in the course of his/her theatre training.
+Persons who wish to be considered for a directing project must have completed Directing I and must have completed or be concurrently enrolled in Directing II (substantial experience may be substituted for Directing II).

-Students who meet the above criteria should submit a proposal to the chair of the theatre arts department before mid-term of the spring semester preceding the year in which the project may take place.
-Proposals for the 2013-2014 academic year are due Monday, March 18, 2013.
+Students who meet the above criteria should submit a proposal to the chair of the Department of Theatre Artst before mid-term of the spring semester preceding the year in which the project may take place.
+Proposals for the 2014-2015 academic year are due Monday, March 17, 2014.
 No late applications will be accepted.
-The chair will initiate the approval process through consultation with appropriate members of the faculty, staff, and curriculum committee.
+The chair will initiate the approval process through consultation with appropriate members of the faculty and staff as well as the curriculum committee.

 The proposal must include the following information and materials:

 - A written statement of purpose including information as to why the student wishes to undertake the project and why the piece proposed is of interest to the student.

 - Formulation of the director’s approach or concept.

 - A copy of the script for the project.